vandermesis/CleanWeather/README.md

 ## Special thanks to my mentor

-Thank you for your enormous knowledge, rough challanges, understanding, attentive guidance and patience.
+Thank you for enormous knowledge, rough challanges, understanding, attentive guidance and patience.
 During last two months I've learned a lot.
 I mean a lot, a lot!